mrapp-ke/Boomer-Datasets/README.md

 A dataset for protein function classification.
 Each example represents a protein and each label corresponds to a protein class.

+### GPositive-Pse-AAC

+*Jianhua Xu, Jiali Liu, Jing Yin, and Chengyu Sun.
+A multi-label feature extraction algorithm via maximizing feature variance and feature-label dependence simultaneously.
+Knowledge-Based Systems, 98:172 — 184, 2016*

+This dataset is used to predict the sub-cellular locations of proteins according to their sequences.
+It contains 519 sequences for Gram positive species.
+Both the GO (gene ontology) features and PseAAC (including 20 amino acid, 20 pseudo-amino acid and 400 diptide components) are provided.
+There are 4 subcellular locations (cell membrane, cell wall, cytoplasm and extracell).

 ### Image

 *Min-Ling Zhang and Zhi-Hua Zhou.
 ML-kNN: A lazy learning approach to multi-label learning.
 Pattern Recognition, 40(7): pp. 2038–2048, 2007.*